Is Tyra Banks the villain? It depends upon whom you ask.

 NCS has reached out to representatives for Banks for remark.

-In the docuseries, Manuel describes attempting to depart the present, solely to be iced out by Banks as soon as he’s satisfied to remain.
+In the docuseries, Manuel describes making an attempt to go away the present, solely to be iced out by Banks as soon as he’s satisfied to remain.

-Alexander, who was beloved on the present as “Miss J” and well-known within the vogue business for educating fashions learn how to stroll a runway, shares within the docuseries that he suffered a stroke in 2022, spent 5 weeks in coma and has been left unable to stroll.
+Alexander, who was beloved on the present as “Miss J” and well-known within the vogue business for educating fashions the best way to stroll a runway, shares within the docuseries that he suffered a stroke in 2022, spent 5 weeks in coma and has been left unable to stroll.
 He additionally reveals that whereas Barker and Manuel visited him after his well being disaster, Banks didn’t.

-Speaking to NCS, Barker confirmed sympathy for his associates.
+Speaking to NCS, Barker confirmed sympathy for his buddies.

 The present, he additionally stated, made his profession.

-Barker had gotten into modeling after showing on a televised mannequin search known as “The Clothes Show” within the UK within the late Eighties earlier than transitioning into vogue images years later.
-He then joined “America’s Next Top Model,” the place a lot was made from him being the present’s hunky, straight man, one thing that amuses Barker to today.
-Since leaving it, he has gone on to launch each a line of spirits and a furnishings model, and has shot a ebook with famous person Taylor Swift.
+Barker had gotten into modeling after showing on a televised mannequin search referred to as “The Clothes Show” within the UK within the late Nineteen Eighties earlier than transitioning into vogue pictures years later.
+He then joined “America’s Next Top Model,” the place a lot was manufactured from him being the present’s hunky, straight man, one thing that amuses Barker to at the present time.
+Since leaving it, he has gone on to launch each a line of spirits and a furnishings model, and has shot a guide with famous person Taylor Swift.

-He agreed to do the docuseries, he stated, partly as a result of he and “the two Jays” had already been discussing doing a documentary in regards to the present and Netflix introduced in director Mor Loushy and Daniel Sivan, who had labored on “American Manhunt: Osama bin Laden.”
+He agreed to do the docuseries, he stated, partly as a result of he and “the two Jays” had already been discussing doing a documentary concerning the present and Netflix introduced in director Mor Loushy and Daniel Sivan, who had labored on “American Manhunt: Osama bin Laden.”

 In the docuseries, Banks teases bringing again the present.
-While Barker stated he hadn’t realized any particulars about what that may appear like — although, he has been in contact together with her a couple of occasions over time — he cautioned that she ought to keep in mind how the unique present went downhill as soon as he and “the two Jays” had been let go.
+While Barker stated he hadn’t realized any particulars about what that may appear to be — although, he has been in contact together with her just a few instances through the years — he cautioned that she ought to keep in mind how the unique present went downhill as soon as he and “the two Jays” have been let go.

 “All I can say is, unless you’ve got the right cast or the right recipe, you’re not gonna have the right show,” he stated.